 - Cherish and safeguard children, young people and vulnerable adults;

 - Establish safe vetting practices aimed at preventing those who may pose a risk to children from holding positions of trust;

 - Maintain codes of behaviour – having clear guidelines that set out what is and is not acceptable behaviour as an essential part of keeping children safe;

 - Operate safe activities for children, helping ensure they can play and learn in a safe environment.

 Child abuse occurs when a child is neglected, harmed or not provided with proper care.
-Children may by abused in many settings – in a family, residential, hospital or institutional setting or in a community setting; by those known to them or, more rarely, by a stranger.
+Children may be abused in many settings – in a family, residential, hospital or institutional setting or a community setting; by those known to them or, more rarely, by a stranger.

 There are different types of abuse and a child may suffer more than one of them.

 The deliberate physical injury to a child, or the wilful or neglectful failure to prevent physical injury or suffering.

 This may include hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating, confinement to a room or cot, or inappropriately giving drugs to control behaviour.